Bruce County Museum hosts launch of Heart of the Great Lakes

 421 Clarendon St., Southampton ON N0H 2L0

 Please send me ___ copies of Heart of the Great Lakes ($40 each).

 I enclose a $_____ cheque to "Robin Hilborn".

 Price in Canada is in Can$.
 For U.S. addresses, in US$.

-We accept cheques and post office money orders.
-Sorry, no credit cards (so you don't have to reveal your card number).
+We accept cheques but not credit cards (no need to reveal your card number).